-Children with Trisomy 9p are affected by delays in reaching developmental milestones like crawling or walking (developmental delays), growth deficiency, and distinctive malformations of the skull and facial (craniofacial) region.
+Children with trisomy 9p are affected by delays in reaching developmental milestones including crawling or walking (developmental delays), growth deficiency, and distinctive malformations of the skull and facial (craniofacial) region.
 As children grow older, intellectual disability may become apparent.

 In some instances, additional physical abnormalities may also be present, such as other skeletal defects and/or structural malformations of the heart that are present at birth (congenital heart defects).
 In some cases, the trisomy appears to result from a balanced chromosomal rearrangement in one of the parents; in others, it is thought to arise from spontaneous (de novo) errors very early in embryonic development that occur for unknown reasons (sporadically).

 The chromosomal abnormality was originally reported in the medical literature in1970.
 Trisomy 9p was first proposed as a distinct syndrome with characteristic symptoms and findings in 1975.

 The specific symptoms of trisomy 9p can vary greatly from one person to another due, in part, to the specific length of the duplicated material on chromosome 9p.